filecoin-project/specs/src/content/appendix/orient.md

             "parameters": [
               {
                 "name": "cidSize",
-                "description": "The size of a CID in bytes."
+                "description": "The size of a CID.",
+                "type": "bytes"
               }
             ]
           },